Unfortunately, there are many things that can bring down property value. It helps to categorize these items into as follows:

 Property-centric items that bring down your home's value are much more in your control than market-centric items, so it's important to make sure you are alert and maintain your property proactively before small issues become big, expensive problems.

-- Tenants with poor hygiene -- as you might imagine, poor hygiene can cause pest infestation, foul odors and other issues that can bring down the value of your property.
+As you might imagine, poor hygiene can cause pest infestation, foul odors and other issues that can bring down the value of your property.

-- Tenants who damage or neglect the property -- if you lease your house to people who break things or don't report maintenance issues, you can expect costly repairs that you may be left on the hook for.
+If you lease your house to people who break things or don't report maintenance issues, you can expect costly repairs that you may be left on the hook for.

-- Delinquent tenants -- it may be costly and time consuming to evict delinquent tenants.
+It may be costly and time consuming to evict delinquent tenants.
 These are commonly the same people who damage or neglect the property.
 That's why it is so important to thoroughly screen prospective tenants.

 The list goes on, and the message should be clear: an ounce of prevention is worth a pound of cure.